watcherbites/watcherbites/README.md

 proshippers, darkshippers, problematic fellas, uhhh what else uhh,, MEAN PEOPLE...
 HMM people who are not nice to my friends and overly sexual strangers / NEW friends.. oh also ex proshippers and darkshippers are on thin ice along with people who were problematic in the past, but mostly ex pro and darkship, i dont play about that shit NO SIREE..

+oh also please try not to cover my pony unless we are close pals LIKE SITTING ON ME AND HIDING ME...
+SORRY...
+LOOKS AROUND

 **INT :**

 HOMESTUCK FANS OHH YESS!! musical fans (i sure love a good showtune heh), UHH MY BUDDIES,, (EVEN IF WE DONT KNOW EACHOTHER THAT WELL YET OR SOMETHING I STILL WANNA INT WITH YOOU),, and uh I DONT REALLY KNOW, ILL COME BACK TO THIS LATER..